 Practice Area

-Charged with auto theft or operating a vehicle without the owner's consent in Wisconsin?
-Our defense team takes apart the State's intent and identification evidence.
+Charged with auto theft or operating a vehicle without consent under § 943.23?
+We dismantle the State's intent and identification evidence.

 Wisconsin does not use the term “grand larceny”.
 High-value theft is charged under the general theft statute, and taking a vehicle has its own dedicated statute.
 In practice that means an auto-theft allegation can arrive as one of two very different charges, and the exposure depends on which one the District Attorney decides to file.